reHackable/awesome-reMarkable/README.md

 - [rmTabletDriver](https://github.com/LinusCDE/rmTabletDriver) - Application that allows you to simulate/clone rM input on your computer.
 - [rmWacomToMouse](https://github.com/LinusCDE/rmWacomToMouse) - Use the wacom pen as a mouse to draw on your pc.
 - [rmWebUiTools](https://github.com/LinusCDE/rmWebUiTools) - View a file tree, see statistics and export/backup all files with some simple scripts utilizing the web ui.

-## Screen Sharing/Streaming

-- [pipes and paper](https://gitlab.com/afandian/pipes-and-paper) - Stream pen strokes to browser canvas via websockets ([blog post](https://blog.afandian.com/2020/10/pipes-and-paper-remarkable/)).
-Uses Python and SSH, nothing to compile or install on the reMarkable device.
-- [reStream](https://github.com/rien/reStream) - Stream your reMarkable screen over SSH.
-- [rMview](https://github.com/bordaigorl/rmview) - A fast GUI to stream your reMarkable screen over vanilla-SSH or VNC.
-- [rM-vnc-server](https://github.com/peter-sa/rM-vnc-server) - A fast & efficient damage-tracking (sending only updated regions) VNC server for streaming the reMarkable's screen.
-- [srvfb](https://github.com/merovius/srvfb) - Alternative screen-streaming software.
-Written in Go.
-- [VNSee](https://github.com/matteodelabre/vnsee) - VNC client for the reMarkable tablet allowing you to use the device as a second screen.